 Many people will have a copy of The Book of Common Prayer at home and the orders of Morning and Evening Prayer can be read aloud.
 The Psalter which is included in the Book of Common Prayer identifies a psalm or selection of psalms for each day of the month.

 Radio and television

-The BBC offer a Daily Service on Radio 4 Long Wave every day at 9.45am as well as Sunday Worship at 8.10am on Sunday mornings on Radio 4 and a televised service on BBC One each Sunday morning.
+The BBC offer a Daily Service on Radio 4 Long Wave every day at 9.45am as well as Sunday Worship at 8.10am on Sunday mornings on Radio 4.
 There is Choral Evensong on Radio 3 every Wednesday at 3.30pm which is repeated on Sundays at 3.00pm.
 In addition Songs of Praise is televised on BBC1 at 1.15pm on Sunday.
 Programmes are also available on BBC iPlayer or the BBC Sounds app.

 There are many Bible Study resources available as apps or on the web.
 The ones which we have mainly been using for our Exploring the Word of God sessions can be found on the following websites:

 Chester Diocese is offering a 12 week course on the Gospel of Mark beginning on 13th May live on Zoom from 1.10pm -2.00pm with recordings available on Chester Cathedral’s YouTube channel after the event.

 For those who enjoy singing The Royal School of Church Music is offering a Hymn for the Day as well as video-led Vocal Warm-ups.
 Hymnal.net is an excellent resource of both old and new hymns as is Hymnary.org.
 If you’re missing organ music a quick search on YouTube or Spotify will also come up with great range of musical offerings.